 As a gamer, news of upcoming sequel or prequel game releases excites me.
+All of my usual establishments I frequent that sell video games have posters plastered up announcing a release date and sneak-peek photos.
 The excitement stems from the love and appreciation of the video game I’ve played — the experience that seemed so vivid that I want to share it to all my friends.
 I know that there’s something inside a gamers’ heads that makes them want to share their experience, the itch to let others enjoy a new game.

 I always thought of video games as interactive movies where you can influence the outcome of the story.
 But what if they were movies in the first place before becoming games (I know that’s more exciting than video game-to-film adaptations, but it varies really), where our favorite characters, villains and NPCs duke it out in an all-out, live-action affair?
 So what say ye?